enspiral/os-book/en/levels_of_organising.md

 Networks are the key to unlocking scale.
 They are built with permissionless protocols that anyone can join as long as they communicate in the right way.

-A network of networks is just a network and their nature does not fundamentally change as they get bigger (?)
+A network of networks is just a network and their nature does not fundamentally change as they get bigger.